-Encryption technologies are used to prevent unauthorized individuals from reading or altering confidential or sensitive data stored on City systems or transmitted across City and public networks.
+Encryption technologies are used to prevent unauthorized individuals from reading or altering confidential or sensitive data stored on City systems and network resources or transmitted across City and public networks.

-Approved encryption techniques for the storage and transmission of information shall be implemented based on security risk management decisions which will be at the discretion of the CTO or Information Security Manager and Business System Owner unless expressly required by legal regulation, statute or contractual obligation.
+Approved encryption techniques for the storage and transmission of City information shall be implemented based on security risk management decisions which will be at the discretion of the Chief Technology Officer (CTO)or Information Security Manager (ISM) and Business System Owner unless expressly required by legal regulation, statute or contractual obligation.

-In general, the following types of sensitive or confidential data may be subject to the City’s Encryption Policy:
+The following types of sensitive or confidential information shall be subject to the City’s Encryption Policy:

-• Any 802.11 wireless or Remote Network Access communications when used to connect to the City’s internal networks
+- Any 802.11 wireless or Remote Network Access communications when used to connect to the City’s networks or computing resources

-- Confidential data stored on portable computing devices such as laptops, smartphones, and USB thumb drives which have a greater likelihood of loss or theft
+- Confidential data stored on portable computing devices such as laptops, smartphones, and USB thumb drives

-Note: This is not a complete list and is provided to give general guidance on commonly used confidential/sensitive data subject to higher levels of protection.
-Please contact BTS for appropriate classification of data and to help determine if approved encryption is required.
+Note: This is not a complete list and is provided to give general guidance on commonly used confidential/sensitive information subject to higher levels of protection.
+Please contact BTS Information Security for appropriate classification of data and to help determine if encryption is required.

-The use of proprietary encryption algorithms is not allowed for any purpose, unless reviewed by qualified experts outside of the vendor in question and approved by the CTO or the Information Security Manager (ISM).
+The use of proprietary encryption algorithms is not allowed for any purpose, unless reviewed by qualified experts outside of the vendor in question and approved by the CTO or the Information Security Manager.

 Where networks and systems are under legal regulations such as Criminal Justice Information Systems (CJIS) Policy, there may be additional encryption requirements above and beyond the City’s encryption policy.